Instructor Guide

 Proven track record: CoCalc is used for teaching since 2013 in hundreds of courses by tens of thousands of students.

 Student work is isolated: Each student does course work in a separate project.
+Group work is also possible if desired.

 Control AI usage: Turn off AI integration for students, enable it only for basic troubleshooting, or leave the full integration - you decide.